Egg Omelet (1 Large) and Fruit Salad (1 Cup)

 How to consume egg omelet, fruit salad without glucose spikes

-Incorporate foods like chia seeds, flaxseeds, or a small serving of oats with your meal to help slow down the absorption of sugar.
+Include foods like oats or whole grain toast with your meal to slow down the digestion and absorption of carbohydrates.

-Add a small amount of avocado or a handful of nuts, such as almonds or walnuts, to your meal to help moderate blood sugar levels.
+Incorporate a small portion of avocado or a handful of nuts, such as almonds or walnuts, to help stabilize blood sugar levels.

 Choose Low-Sugar Fruits